oil on canvas, 321 x 281 cm. Prado Museum, Madrid.

 Italian painter Luca Giordano described "Las Meninas" as “The Theology of Painting”.
 And it is said that Théopile Gautier, admiring this work, asked: "But...
 Where is the painting?".
 Universally praised and admired, "Las Meninas" is –along with the previous work by Rembrandt- the zenith of Baroque Painting.

-Velázquez depicted himself painting the royal portraits of Kings Felipe IV and Mariana of Austria when the irruption of Infant Margarita caused the interruption of the session.
-In this way, it is implied that the King and the Queen, who can be seen reflected in a small mirror at the foreground, are located at the same position than the spectator, creating a skilful in-and-out plot in which the observer feels the impulse to advance towards the interior of the picture.
+Velázquez depicted himself painting the royal portraits of Kings Felipe IV and Mariana of Austria, when the irruption of Infant Margarita causes the interruption of the session.
+In this way, it is implied that the King and the Queen -who can be seen reflected in a small mirror at the background- are located at the same position than the spectator, creating a skilful in-and-out plot in which the observer feels the impulse of advancing towards the interior of the picture.

-Though this story is probably more false than true, it is said that when Velázquez presented the painting to Felipe IV, the King said: “it lacks a final detail”.
-And taking the brush, he painted on Velázquez's chest the cross of the Order of Santiago.
-Legends aside, this work is one of the best paintings of the history of the humanity.
+Although this story is probably more false than true, it is said that when Velázquez presented this painting to Felipe IV, the King said: “it lacks a final detail”.
+And taking the brush, he painted on Velázquez's chest the Cross of the Order of Santiago.
+Legends aside, this work is one of the best paintings of the history of Western Art.

 Text: G. Fernández, www.theartwolf.com